Skip to Content

 When it comes to adding things such as salt, sugar and stock from cubes, try to avoid doing so with the first tastes of simple veg and fruit.
 When you do move on to cooking meals such as stews and pasta dishes for your baby, I thoroughly recommend using low salt stock cubes if you do want to use those.

 Begin with single tastes, rather than jumping straight into meals.
-The best first foods are:
+Some great first foods are:

 • Potato